Vehicles in Mexico

 PROFECO is the consumer protection agency.
 Even though they are not directly involved with Police integrity, you can report issues to them and they will pass along this issue.
 Mexico is working hard to eliminate corruption.

 Finally in Mexico City, other large cities, and resort areas you will encounter tourist police (Policía Turística) in public area.
-They generally are helpful.
+They generally are helpful, but not always.

 Language and Communication: